-The market for payment cards - more commonly known as credit and debit cards is dominated by two large competitors, Visa and Mastercard, while the remaining competitors, most notably American Express, Diners Club, Discover and JCB, have a significantly smaller market share.
+The market for payment cards - more commonly known as credit and debit cards - is dominated by two large competitors, Visa and Mastercard, while the remaining competitors, most notably American Express, Diners Club, Discover and JCB, have a significantly smaller market share.
 Over the last decade the dominance of the two main competitors has increased with Visa gaining a small advantage over Mastercard through the more widespread use of debit cards issued by Visa.
+Payment cards are now universally held by consumers in developed countries and accepted by most retailers, making them an important service provider for administering the payments for purchases.
 Understanding the dynamics of the competition between payment cards is essential for any potential regulation of this market.
 In this paper we present a novel approach to modeling this market for payment cards by using an agent-based approach focusing on the behavior of card holders and merchants rather than direct competition between payment cards via their fee structure.

-^{} We acknowledge the financial support of the Consejo Nacional de Ciencia y Tecnología (CONACYT).
+$^{^\}star$ We acknowledge the financial support of the Consejo Nacional de Ciencia y Tecnología (CONACYT).